albertdev/dotfiles/doc/browsers.md

 In Visual Studio, open the "IIS Express (<Browser>)" dropdown.
 Click "Browse With..." and wait until the build is done.
 Now you can click "Add...".

 In the new window, give the path to Chrome, e.g. `C:\Program Files (x86)\Google\Chrome\Application\chrome.exe`.
 As argument use `--auto-open-devtools-for-tabs`.

+## Firefor
+Only used for stuff where adblock might block genuine friendly applications.
+### Settings
+Dont't forget to turn of Firefox studies.